What Should I Title My Testimonial Video?

 This is often called your Call to Action or CTA.

-Where Do Testimonial Videos Fit Into the Buyers’ Journey?
+Where Do Testimonial Videos Fit Into the Customers’ Journey?

 Testimonial videos are most often used to answer a specific question in the Purchase stage of the customer journey.